 As a result I could sense those classic feelings of anxiety when I catching the train into L town.

 Once I arrived at Wembley Park, I was joined by hoards of teenage girls and plumes of glitter makeup (after much debate I decided against a glittered face).
 I was meeting up with a uni friend, her sister and her sister's friend.
-After swerving my way through the crowds we found each other and headed up to the stadium.
+After swerving my way through the crowds of selfie takers and befuddled dads, we found each other and headed up to the stadium.

 Before going in we grabbed a pizza and a waffle (of which half went down my white t-shirt).
 After that we headed through the ticket gates and up about 4 escalators.
 Really that should have been a clue to what was coming.